Emily Browning as Olivia Harper

 The tears finally escaped my eyes and slowly slid down my cheeks.

 “Olivia, don’t cry.
 I’m sorry.
 You’re right, you did what was best for you at the time and you shouldn’t have to explain yourself to anyone.
 Even me.”
 Tori was now hugging me with her arms over my shoulders.

 I finally got the courage to enter our apartment, after standing outside of the door for ten minutes.

 Landon was lounging on the bed watching Netflix.

-He is obsessed with this show called Breaking Bad.
-I don’t care for it.
+He was obsessed with this show called Breaking Bad.
+I didn’t care for it.

 He didn’t even look up at me.

 “Food is in the microwave.”